Dry and Sensitive Skin Care: How to Strengthen Your Skin’s Natural Barrier

 How to moisturise dry and sensitive skin?

-Why Choose Water-Free Moisturizers?
+Why Choose Water-Free Moisturisers?
 Water-based formulas evaporate quickly, offering fleeting relief.
 A water-free cream or serum, however:

 • Locks in lipids: Delivers occlusive agents that regenerate the hydrolipid barrier.